-That being said, I still get asked all the time to explain what Community Operations is.
-I think it’s a fairly new term that still has some ambiguity to it.
+That being said, I still get asked all the time to explain what community operations is.
+While community operations roles or responsibilities aren’t new, the term is and still has some ambiguity to it.
 Is it a Program Manager?
 Is it a Data Analyst or Scientist?
 Is it a Product Manager?
 Should they have coding experience?
 What are examples of operational responsibilities on a community team?

 - Front-of-house: These are the patrons or guests who are dining (aka your community members) and also the restaurant employees who are interacting with the guests (aka your Community Moderators and other team members who are engaging with your community).

 - Back-of-house: These are your chefs, sous chefs, and line cooks who are preparing and cooking the food for the restaurant guests (aka your Community Managers, but also partners or stakeholders who work with the community team like developers, creative team, marketing team, product team, etc.).

 Then, you have the restaurant’s General Manager.
 This person has a handle on both sides of the house.
 They are in the front of the house, visiting tables and asking if everyone is enjoying their meal, or at the host/hostess stand making sure wait times are accurate.
 They’re also in the back, making sure meals are plated correctly before they go out and taking care of escalations like dishes that have been sent back.

 What the General Manager does for the restaurant, the Community Ops team does for your community.